sympy/sympy/doc/src/modules/physics/mechanics/linearize.rst

   In general, you may pick any of the coordinates and speeds to be dependent, but in practice some choices may result in undesirable singularites.
 Methods for deciding which coordinates/speeds to make dependent is behind the scope of this guide.
-For more information, please see [REFERENCE_NEEDED].
+For more information, please see [Blajer1994]_.

 Once the system is coerced into the generalized form, the linearized EOM can be solved for.
 The methods provided in :mod:`mechanics` allow for two different